web

 What Is IP Address Authentication?

-IP authentication allows automatic access to TGL Guidelines whenever a user is connected to your organisation’s approved public IP address.
+IP authentication allows automatic access to TGL’s products whenever a user is connected to your organisation’s approved public IP address.

 In other words: